init64/octoffers.docs/octoffers/djinni.md

 - Error handling for smooth execution.
 - AI integration for personalized cover letters.

-## Conclusion
+### Conclusion

-The `Djinni` class streamlines the job search and application process on the Djinni platform through automation and AI capabilities.
+The `Djinni` class eases the job search and application process on the Djinni platform through automation and AI capabilities.